-- 9. For agenda item 2, the Council approved the GST Law subject to the relevant decisions/observations as recorded in the Minutes of the 5th and 6th Council meeting on this agenda and as recorded below.
-It was also agreed that a revised draft incorporating the changes agreed upon in the Council and the suggestions of the Union Law Ministry after the legal vetting would be placed before the Council in the next meeting. - i.
-Section 2(7), 2(8) and 2(106) (Definitions): Officers of the Law Committee to examine whether or not the definition of 'agriculture' and 'agriculturist' is needed in the GST Law and to revert to the Council. - ii.
-Section 2(110) (Definitions): The Law Committee of officers to look into the definition of Works Contract so as to include both movable and immovable property. - iii.
-Section 4 (Classes of officers under the Central Goods and Services Tax Act) and Section 5 (Classes of officers under the State Goods and Services Tax Act): To address the contradiction between Section 4(2) and Section 5(2) in respect of the authority that would specify the jurisdiction of officers other than of the Commissioner. - iv.
-Section 16 (Eligibility and conditions for taking input tax credit): To modify the provision so as not to extend the benefit of ITC for pipelines and telecom towers. - v.
+9. For agenda item 2, the Council approved the GST Law subject to the relevant decisions/observations as recorded in the Minutes of the 5th and 6th Council meeting on this agenda and as recorded below.
+It was also agreed that a revised draft incorporating the changes agreed upon in the Council and the suggestions of the Union Law Ministry after the legal vetting would be placed before the Council in the next meeting.

+- i.
+Section 2(7), 2(8) and 2(106): Officers of the Law Committee to examine whether or not the definition of 'agriculture' and 'agriculturist' is needed in the GST Law and to revert to the Council. - ii.
+Section 2(110): The Law Committee of officers to look into the definition of Works Contract so as to include both movable and immovable property. - iii.
+Sections 4 and 5: To address the contradiction between Section 4(2) and Section 5(2) in respect of the authority that would specify the jurisdiction of officers other than of the Commissioner. - iv.
+Section 16: To modify the provision so as not to extend the benefit of ITC for pipelines and telecom towers. - v.
 Revised Section 81 (power to arrest) and 92 (prosecution): The revised formulation in respect of Section 81 and Section 92 approved with the following changes: (a) arrest to be provided for repeat offences; (b) to replace the expression 'Central Government' in the proviso to the explanation in the revised Section 92(1) by the expression 'designated authority.' - vi.
-Section 87A (Power to waive penalty): Officers of the Law Committee to redraft Section 87A and it is to be drafted in a manner so as not to give discretion to officers for levying penalty. - vii.
-Section 95(2) (Relevancy of statements under certain circumstances): To delete the sub-section (2) of Section 95. - viii.
-Section 100 (Constitution of the National Appellate Tribunal), Section 101 (Appeals to the Appellate Tribunal), Section 102 (Orders of Appellate Tribunal) and Section 103 (Procedure of Appellate Tribunal): The revised draft to be shared with the States in advance.
+Section 87A: Officers of the Law Committee to redraft Section 87A and it is to be drafted in a manner so as not to give discretion to officers for levying penalty. - vii.
+Section 95(2): To delete the sub-section (2) of Section 95. - viii.
+Section 100, 101, 102 and 103: The revised draft to be shared with the States in advance.
 In the revised draft the following to be provided: (a) the selection of the Vice Chairperson of State Tribunals to be done jointly by the Centre and the concerned State as appeal against both taxes were to be heard by the State Tribunals; and (b) pre-deposit for appeal before the First Appellate Authority shall be 10% of the disputed amount and that for the Tribunal shall be 20% of the disputed amount.